 A workaround for this is to use our -B (--no-ssl-bump-domains) flag with the value "all" or a comma separated list of domains that will not get re-encrypted.
 This will avoid re-encryption and use whatever certificate the origin server has.

-NOTE: If the origin server has a self-signed or internal CA certificate, the same issue will still be seen.
+NOTE: If the origin server has a self-signed, internal CA certificate, or intermediate CA certificate, the same issue will still be seen.

 If this is the case, a site not using https or obtaining a publicly available cert will be required.